-- Given a complex number in rectangular form, convert it to polar form.
-AND - Given a complex number in polar form, convert it to rectangular form.

-(+) The Proficient student is able to represent complex numbers on the complex plane in rectangular and polar form (including real and imaginary numbers), and explain why the rectangular and polar forms of a given complex number represent the same number.
+- (+) In addition to Proficient, the Advanced student is able to: - Given a complex number in rectangular form, convert it to polar form.
+AND - Given a complex number in polar form, convert it to rectangular form. - (+) The Proficient student is able to represent complex numbers on the complex plane in rectangular and polar form (including real and imaginary numbers), and explain why the rectangular and polar forms of a given complex number represent the same number.

-(+) The Basic student is able to represent complex numbers on the complex plane in rectangular form.

-(+) The Below Basic student does not meet the basic performance level.
+- (+) The Basic student is able to represent complex numbers on the complex plane in rectangular form. - (+) The Below Basic student does not meet the basic performance level.

 N.CN.E.5 (+) Represent addition, subtraction, multiplication, and conjugation of complex numbers geometrically on the complex plane; use properties of this representation for computation.
-For example, $(-1 + \sqrt{3i})^3 = 8$ because $(-1 + \sqrt{3i})$ has modulus 2 and argument 120°.
+For example, $(-1 + i\sqrt{3})^3 = 8$ because $(-1 + i\sqrt{3})$ has modulus 2 and argument 120°.